Best graphics cards in 2026: I've tested every GPU to find the best bang for your buck

 Today's market is more complex than ever, and we have the RAM crisis to thank for that.
 Prices are jumping to absurd levels, meaning what was once a more budget-friendly graphics card has now been pushed up to mid-range prices — and so on.

-At a time when GPUs are seeing truly obscene price hikes, these are huge benefits to find the sweet spot between price and performance.
+It's been rough.
+So, at a time when GPUs are seeing truly obscene price hikes, there are huge benefits to finding the sweet spot between price and performance.
+That's why we've named the Intel Arc B580 the GPU for most, but there are other graphics cards that should be on your radar.
 So, let’s dive in to find the best GPU to power your setup for years to come.

 GPU Price index